-- Do you want to approve chores as your child completes them or arrange for your child to be paid instantly when they mark a chore as complete?
+- Do you want to approve chores as your child completes them or arrange for them to be paid instantly when they mark a chore as complete?

 You may also pay your kids a fixed allowance each week instead of or in addition to paying them for individual chores.
 This ability is not guaranteed with all apps, so choose wisely.

-If monitoring your child’s activity and creating custom controls for their spending and saving is important to you, be sure to look for a product that lets you easily do this.
+If monitoring your child’s activity and creating custom controls for their spending is important to you, be sure to look for a product that lets you easily do this.

 You should also think about how involved you’d like to be.
 Start with the following questions:

 - Do you want to approve your child’s purchases and transfers or would you rather trust them to make good decisions?

 - Do you want to allow them to set their own budgets or create spending limits for them?

 - Do you want the ability to automate payments into your child’s account or do you want to initiate transfers each time?

 - Do you want to receive real-time push notifications of their activity?